Monthly Tech-Tip from Tony Hansen SignUp

 3D-Printed rail to cast working plaster jigger molds

-The grey outer rail on the left was printed in two parts and glued together (at the shoulder).
+The multi-use grey outer rail on the left was printed in two parts and glued together (at the shoulder).
 Its vertical split enables me to open it a little.
-The center model of the outside contour of the mug (on a two-step base) was made by casting the plaster inside another two-piece 3D-printed form I had made (we had to use a heat-gun and scissors to get the PLA printed form off of that plaster).
+The center model of the outside contour of the mug (on a two-step base) was made by casting the plaster inside another two-piece 3D-printed form I had made (we had to use a heat-gun to get the PLA printed form off of that plaster).
 I smoothed the surface on the wheel using a metal rib and trimming tool.
-Then I stretched a rubber band around the first step at the bottom (because the rail was a little lose-fitting).
-Now it fits perfectly and clamps tightly in place.
-To cast a jigger mold it is just a matter of soaping the plaster model and the inside of the rail and pouring in a mix of 1300 pottery plaster and 900 water.
+Then I stretched a rubber band around the first step at the bottom (because the rail was a little lose-fitting), it fit perfectly and clamped tightly in place.
+To cast a plaster jigger mold it is just a matter of soaping the plaster model and the inside of the rail.
+One improvement this needs: I 3D printed ring that drops down to the shoulder to force it perfectly round.

 Slip has been poured into the mug and handle molds